AdobeDocs/commerce-learn.en/help/app-builder/app-builder-technical-overview.md

 ---
 # Technical overview for App Builder

-The following video provides a technical overview on connecting Adobe Commerce and Amazon Sales Channel.
-This tutorial also explores how you can use Adobe App Builder for custom functionality and integrations.
+The following video provides a technical overview on a sample integration pattern connecting Adobe Commerce to Amazon Seller Central.
+This tutorial also explores differences between developing traditional PHP extensions and App Builder apps.

->[!IMPORTANT]
->
->The Amazon Sales Channel extension is still under development and has not been officially released.
-These videos and tutorials are meant to show you how to use Adobe Developer App Builder for a practical use case.

 ## App Builder for Adobe Commerce {#app-builder-technical-overview}